What is refinancing?

 - It will help you to make your financing easier.

-- It is not time-consuming or an expensive process.
+- It is not a time-consuming or expensive process.

 5 things to keep in mind before refinancing:

 - The first question to ask before a refinance is to know whether you have equity in your home or not?
 For this homeowners need to have at least 20% equity to qualify for the loan.
-One important thing to consider is that homeowners having low equity should also apply for a refinance because there are many programs that may accept their application and gave them the opportunity to refinance.
+One important thing to consider is that homeowners having low equity should also apply for a refinance because many programs may accept their application and allowed them to refinance.
 If you want to make sure whether to refinance or not, the best way is to go to a lender and get advice for this.